girlscript/winter-of-contributing/Competitive_Programming/C++/Bit Manipulation/bit_manipulation.md

-# Bit Manipulation
+# Bit Operators

 ## Use of Bit Operators

 Bitwise operators perform operations much faster than arithmetic or logical operators.

-## Types of Bit Operator
+## Types of Bitwise Operator

-There are mainly 6 types of bit operators
+There are mainly 6 types of bitwise operators

 1. `AND`
 2. `OR`